-Provides nonprofits, state and local public agencies, and Native American tribes with an opportunity to engage AmeriCorps Volunteers in Service to America (VISTA) members in anti-poverty projects at local, regional, and national levels.
-Sponsor organizations are responsible for recruiting, training, and managing VISTA members who commit to one year of full-time, volunteer service.
+Provides nonprofits, state and local public agencies, schools, and Native American tribes with an opportunity to engage AmeriCorps Volunteers in Service to America (VISTA) members in anti-poverty projects at local, regional, and national levels.
+Sponsor organizations are responsible for recruiting, training, and managing VISTA members who commit to 1 year of full-time, volunteer service.
 Projects focus on building capacity, sustainability, and community empowerment to help people raise their standard of living and emerge from poverty.

-and provide opportunities to low-income individuals for
+poverty and provide opportunities for persons with

-workforce training, education, and other employment
+and other employment skills, including:

-- Employment/workforce development
+- Employment or workforce development

-Healthy Futures - to meet the health
+Healthy Futures: Seeks to meet the

-needs of economically disadvantaged individuals in the
+health needs of economically disadvantaged individuals